 Make sure it’s clear who oversees what decisions and what needs to be vetted by a committee.
 Not only will this help your team make better decisions but it will help them make decisions faster.
 If too many people are involved the risk of falling into a paralysis increases.
 Make sure you have the right people making the best possible decisions at all critical junctures.

 Whatever project you’re undertaking time is a very important factor.
 Your team must complete tasks on time to achieve the project by its deadline.
 If not, it will take more resources to achieve the same goal.

-Put your priorities under constant review.
+Putting your priorities under constant review, is key for effective project management.
 What is important today might not be important tomorrow.
 Your team must be on the ball to understand how context will adjust priorities so you can adjust the plan accordingly.

 At all times, you must know who is working on what, and who is failing to get their tasks done on time.
 Without transparency, problems will stay hidden and get worse.
 It’s better to raise issues and find solutions early.

 Create an environment where people feel comfortable and willing to raise issues if they see or have done something wrong.
 Teams must work together to solve problems and trust each other to give their real opinions.